-The first and most direct way to easily get a job working as a network engineer is to do some self study and get a vendor certification like a Cisco Certified Network Associate (CCNA).
-Anyone who already has an IT certification knows these certification tests are not easy.
+The first and most direct way to easily get a job working as a network engineer is to do some self-study and get a vendor certification like a Cisco Certified Network Associate (CCNA).
+Anyone who already has an IT certification knows these certification tests are not easy if taken correctly (means NOT cheating!).
 And Cisco tests are, in my opinion, the hardest tests out there.

-The current CCNA test not only will test your book knowledge on the theory of computer networking, TCP/IP, and the OSI model, but will also test your “practical knowledge” of actually performing the task that may be called upon you as a junior network engineer.
+The current CCNA test not only will test your book knowledge on the theory of computer networking, TCP/IP, and the OSI model but will also test your “practical knowledge” of actually performing the hands-on tasks that may be called upon you as a junior network engineer.

-The one thing that set Cisco tests apart from other vendors are the router emulators.
+The one thing that set Cisco and Juniper tests apart from other vendors are the router emulators.
 Router emulators are very common on the CCNA and are very realistic.
-For this reason people who pass a Cisco exam not just good test takers, they are know their stuff.
+For this reason, people who pass a Cisco exam not just good test takers, they know their stuff.
 To pass the CCNA I would highly recommend starting with one of the great books on the CCNA.

-Go the book store and find books that keep your attention and are easy for you to read (here our selection of best books about computer networking).
+Get to the online bookstore and find books that keep your attention and are easy for you to read (here our selection of best books about computer networking).
 Next, invest in a practice exam like one from Boson.
 Test questions are worded very tricky and taking these practice tests will guarantee you getting the multiple choice stuff correct.
 Finally, you will need to work on your router skills.

-Either purchase a router on ebay or download GNS.
-GNS is a free router emulator that can help you immensely and best of all its free.
-These three things combined will land you that certificate, they will increase your value in the work place, and will most likely get in the door to do some real hands on networking.
-Of course you still have to pass the interview 🙂
+Either purchase a metal router on eBay or download the software emulator GNS3.
+GNSs is a free router emulator that can help you immensely and best of all its free.
+These three things combined will land you that certificate, they will increase your value in the workplace, and will most likely get in the door to do some real hands-on networking.
+Of course, you still have to pass the interview 🙂

 And talking about certifications, nowadays Cisco is not the only option anymore: Juniper Networks is gaining traction in the market and as a consequence Juniper experts are in high demand.
 You don’t need Cisco to be a great network engineer, You can become Juniper Networks Certified Associate – Junos (JNCIA-Junos) in a few weeks and unlock access to more advanced certification tracks.